waynodiablo/Oystercard/intro_to_the_web/solutions/02_http_solution.md

 X-Frame-Options: SAMEORIGIN
 X-Xss-Protection: 1; mode=block
 ```
 Above are the *response* headers.
 They originate from the server.
-We can see information such as what language the server is running on.
+We can see *metadata* such as what language the server is running on.

 ```
 <h1>This is the beginning of the response body</h1>